ibexa/documentation-developer/docs/api/field_types_reference/floatfield.md

 # Float Field Type

-This Field Type stores numeric values which will be provided as floats.
+This Field Type stores numeric values which are provided as floats.

 | Name    | Internal name | Expected input |
 |---------|---------------|----------------|